-The headteacher (or other person appointed by the headteacher for this purpose) will then conduct their own investigation.
+The Executive Headteacher (or other person appointed by the Executive Headteacher for this purpose, for example Head of School) will then conduct their own investigation.
 The written conclusion of this investigation will be sent to the complainant within 20 school days.